taoi11/homepage/.openhands/microagents/repo.md

 ## Project Description

-This repository contains the configuration and setup for a Homepage instance, which appears to be a dashboard application for managing and accessing various services and infrastructure components.
+This repository contains the configuration and setup for a Homepage instance, a dashboard application for managing and accessing various services and infrastructure components.
 The project uses Docker for containerization and includes configuration files for services, bookmarks, and settings.

 ## File Structure Overview